 A couple of weeks ago, we went along to a local family fun day.
 Pickle’s favourite activity was air-drying clay.
 He made a little ‘nest’ and some eggs to go inside it.
 The great thing about air-dry clay is that you can paint it while it’s wet, so no hanging about for impatient toddlers!

-We want to try these craft ideas for kids using air-drying clay next…
+We want to try these wonderful craft ideas for kids using air-drying clay next…

 1. Autumn leaves

 Using real leaves to make imprints, these Thanksgiving decorations make great gifts and help to teach children about seasons and colour mixing.
 Find the full tutorial at momtrusted.

 2. DIY pottery ideas

 Gorgeous pots and vases, ideas and how-to from What Katie Does.

 3. Super cute owls

 Using just a disc of clay, a marker cap and a butter knife, or lolly stick, this step-by-step tutorial from Creative Learning is fantastic!